DevMountain/react-intro-class/README.md

   * After `super()`, create a state object that has a `header` property and give it a default value of `"Calculator"`.
 * Create a class method called `updateHeader` that takes `val` as a parameter.
   * This method should set the `header` property on state to the value of `val`. ( hint: `this.setState({...})` )
-* Add an `onChange` event to `#header-input` element and make its value be an arrow function that receives a parameter `e`.
+* Add an `onChange` event to the input element with an id of `#header-input` and make its value be an arrow function that receives a parameter `e`.
 This parameter represents the changeEvent object.
 * Inside the arrow function, call the `updateHeader` method and pass in the value from the event: `e.target.value`.
 * Inside the h1 element `#header`, change `Calculator` to the value of the `header` property on state.  ( hint: `{this.state.xyz}` )
 * Test your header is working by clicking on it and typing in a new header.